TimXiedada/juillotine/README.md

 # Juillotine

 >This application is a work in progress.
-It still cannot run properly in any forms.
+Only memory storage is supported currently,
+>so short links in memory will be dropped once this service stops.

 A lightweight URL shortening service built with Java and JAX-RS.